-The Big Ten Academic Alliance's Library Initiatives focuses on optimizing members' access to library resources; saving money, time and space; and helping library staff work together to develop creative solutions to shared challenges.
+The Big Ten Academic Alliance Library Initiatives focus on optimizing members' access to library resources; saving money, time and space; and helping library staff work together to develop creative solutions to shared challenges.

 These efforts translate into significant benefits for Rutgers students and faculty.

 Every Alliance school employs accomplished scholars who earned academic degrees at Rutgers.
 And Rutgers is home to faculty with degrees from every school in the consortium.
 Among some notable connections:

 Jack Bratich: Associate Professor, Department of Journalism and Media Studies, Rutgers; Ph.D.
 University of Illinois